telerik/nativescript-cloud/README.md

 			});
 ```

-### Module cloudCodesignService
+### Module nsCloudCodesignService
-The `cloudCodesignService` allows generation of codesign files (currently only iOS .p12 and .mobileprovision) in the cloud.
+The `nsCloudCodesignService` allows generation of codesign files (currently only iOS .p12 and .mobileprovision) in the cloud.
 You can call the following methods:
 * `generateCodesignFiles` method - it validates passed arguments and tries to generate codesign files in the cloud.
 In case of success, the result files (.p12 and/or .mobileprovision) are downloaded.
 The result contains information about errors, if any, and path to the downloaded codesign files (in S3). </br>
 Definition: